neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 So, for garbage collection, we need to assess transactions in state Committed and RejectAcknowledged:

-- Commited: delete objects on the deadlist.
+- Committed: delete objects on the deadlist.
     - We don’t need a LIST request here, the deadlist is sufficient.
 So, it’s really cheap.
     - This is **not true MVCC garbage collection**; by deleting the objects on Committed transaction T ’s deadlist, we might delete data referenced by other transactions that were concurrent with T, i.e., they started while T was still open.
 However, the fact that T is committed means that the other transactions are RejectPending or RejectAcknowledged, so, they don’t matter.
 Pageservers executing these doomed RejectPending transactions must handle 404 for GETs gracefully, e.g., by trying to commit txn so they observe the rejection they’re destined to get anyways.
 404’s for RejectAcknowledged is handled below.
 - RejectAcknowledged: delete all objects created in that txn, and discard deadlists.